-Learn how advisors can make the most of online reviews:
+Learn how you can make the most of online reviews to grow your practice:

 The Problem(s) with Google Reviews

-Advisors should think twice before using Google to collect reviews after May 4th.
+Advisors should think twice before using Google to collect reviews.
 Here are a few reasons why:

 - Google displays competitors on advisor profile pages.

-- It is unlikely Google will modify their platform to make Google Reviews compliant if the SEC deems a review to be an advertisement.
+- It is unlikely Google will modify its platform to make Google Reviews compliant if the SEC deems a review to be an advertisement.